apache/beam/website/www/site/content/en/documentation/runtime/environments.md

 # Container environments

-The Beam SDK runtime environment is [containerized](https://www.docker.com/resources/what-container) with [Docker](https://www.docker.com/) to isolate it from other runtime systems.
-This means any execution engine can run the Beam SDK.
+The Beam SDK runtime environment can be [containerized](https://www.docker.com/resources/what-container) with [Docker](https://www.docker.com/) to isolate it from other runtime systems.
 To learn more about the container environment, read the Beam [SDK Harness container contract](https://s.apache.org/beam-fn-api-container-contract).

-Prebuilt SDK container images are released per supported language during Beam releases and pushed to [Docker Hub](https://hub.docker.com/search?q=apache%2Fbeam&type=image)
+Prebuilt SDK container images are released per supported language during Beam releases and pushed to [Docker Hub](https://hub.docker.com/search?q=apache%2Fbeam&type=image).

 ## Custom containers